nf-core/funcscan/docs/usage.md

 ### BiGSLiCE

 [BiG-SLiCE](https://github.com/medema-group/bigslice) clusters BGC sequences into Gene Cluster Families (GCFs).
 It is activated with `--bgc_bigslice_run` and requires at least one BGC source to be enabled:

-- antiSMASH (default BGC tool), **or**
+- antiSMASH (default BGC tool).
 - GECCO with `--bgc_gecco_runconvert --bgc_gecco_convertmode gbk --bgc_gecco_convertformat bigslice`

 BiG-SLiCE does **not** discover BGCs itself — it takes GenBank-format BGC regions produced by antiSMASH and/or GECCO convert as input.
 The HMM database must be provided explicitly via `--bgc_bigslice_db` (see [BiGSLiCE database](#bigslice-1) for details); it is not auto-downloaded by the pipeline.

 ## Databases and reference files